Haiti Mole St Nicolas

 Church World Service (CWS)

-Growing Hope Globally and Church World Service have partnered together for several years to support families in the Northwest Department of Haiti.
-The Northwest is one of the most food insecure areas in Haiti.
+The Northwest department is one of the most food insecure areas in Haiti.
 Due to the lack of paved roads, there are few nonprofits working there to support families as they face the challenges of both frequent droughts, and hurricanes.
-Growing Hope Globally and Church World Service are now partnering with GRADAID to work in three communities.
+Growing Hope Globally and Church World Service have partnered to support programs in the department for several years and are now partnering with GRADAID to work in three communities.

-In addition to livelihoods, this program will improve a natural spring that is located 1,000 feet inside of a cave.
-Pumping the water out of the cave will allow families to more easily use the fresh water for consumption and gardening.
+In addition to livelihoods, this program is working to improve a natural spring that is located 1,000 feet inside of a cave.
+Pumping the water out of the cave allows families to more easily use the fresh water for consumption and gardening.

 Fishing and Farming for Food and Greater Income